Abstracts Due October 9

-You are invited to submit an abstract of 300 words or less.
-You may submit multiple abstracts.
-All abstracts must be submitted by Friday, September 28, 2018, via the online submission form.
+You are invited to submit one or more abstracts of 300 words or less.
+All abstracts must be submitted by October 9, 2020, via the online submission form.
 No faxed or paper abstracts will be accepted.
 All expenses involved in preparing and presenting papers are the responsibility of the presenters.
-All presenters are required to pay registration fees and all associated travel expenses.
-Conference space is limited.
+All presenters are required to pay registration fees.

-Submitted abstracts will be subject to peer review, and acceptance emails will be sent in late October 2018.
+Submitted abstracts will be subject to peer review, and acceptance emails will be sent in early November.

 Accepted abstracts will be compiled, as submitted, into the conference proceedings, so presenters must edit their abstracts before submission.

 Abstracts should profile proven approaches that support one or more of these coastal management goals: healthy ecosystems, resilient communities, or vibrant and sustainable economies.
-Sessions will be organized within the following topical areas:
+Sessions will be organized within the following tracks:

 - Data Access